-House and Senate Flood Mitigation Champions The NC Chamber commends Rep. John Bell and Sen. Jim Perry for their work to secure flood mitigation funding in the state budget.
-This year's budget includes language from the Disaster Relief and Mitigation Act of 2021, appropriating nearly \$220 million in funding for various flood mitigation and resilience projects.
-This provision will help North Carolina harden our infrastructure against future flood damage and ensure we are fully prepared to support recovery efforts when damage does occur.
+House and Senate Flood Mitigation Champions The NC chamber commends Rep. John Bell and Sen. Jim Perry for their work to secure flood mitigation funding in the state budget.
+Specifically, language from the Disaster Relief and Mitigation Act of 2021, appropriating nearly \$220 million in funding for various flood mitigation and resilience projects.
+This critical provision will help North Carolina harden our infrastructure against future flood damage and ensure we are fully prepared to support recovery efforts when damage does occur.